 Scientific: Tagetes lucida

-Common: Mexican tarragon, Mexican mint marigold
+Common: Mexican tarragon, Spanish tarragon, Mexican mint marigold, winter tarragon

 Family: Asteraceae

-Origin: Woods, hillsides and rocky slopes of Southern Mexico to Guatemala
+Origin: Woods, hillsides and rocky slopes of Southern Mexico to Guatemala.

 Hardiness zones